ivy-llc/ivy/docs/partial_source/deep_dive/11_docstring_examples.rst

     ivy.array([0., 1.5574077, -2.1850398])

 We then also add an example with an :code:`ivy.Container` input, in order to satisfy point 8.
-Point 9 is not relevant as there is only one array input (excluding :code:`out` which does not count, as it essentially acts as an output)
+Point 9 is not relevant as there is only one input argument (excluding :code:`out` which does not count, as it essentially acts as an output)

 .. code-block:: python